datacarpentry/python-ecology-lesson/_episodes/08-putting-it-all-together.md

 > ## Challenge - Final Plot
 > Display your data using one or more plot types from the example gallery.
 Which
 > ones to choose will depend on the content of your own data file.
 If you are
-> using the streamgage file, you could make a histogram of the number of days with
+> using the streamgage file `bouldercreek_09_2013.txt`, you could make a
-> a given mean discharge, use bar plots to display daily discharge statistics, or
+> histogram of the number of days with a given mean discharge, use bar plots
-> explore the different ways matplotlib can handle dates and times for figures.
+> to display daily discharge statistics, or explore the different ways matplotlib
+> can handle dates and times for figures.
 {: .challenge}

 {% include links.md %}